Medications and Drugs

 What is the most important information I should know about valsartan (Diovan)?

 You should not use this medication if you are allergic to valsartan.
+Before you take valsartan, tell your doctor if you have ever had a severe allergic reaction to any blood pressure medication.

 Drinking alcohol can further lower your blood pressure and may increase certain side effects of valsartan.